7 Expert Tips for Cross Examination

 Avoid these cross examination pitfalls by sticking to the facts.
 Defend your methodology with scientific best practices and simple explanations of its soundness and accuracy.
 Cite others who have used this methodology in similar scientific inquiries.
 Reiterate your findings as articulated in your report, and don’t stray beyond into hypotheticals.

-A “stick to the facts” approach along with the six other tips we’ve discussed will provide solid foundation to navigate the challenges of cross examination.
+A “stick to the facts” approach along with the six other tips we’ve discussed will provide a solid foundation to navigate the challenges of cross examination.

 About the author